 This course provides learners an opportunity to acquire knowledge on the types of cocktails, equipment used and the principle of appropriate garnishes for the various types of cocktails.

-Upon successful completion of this course, participants will be awarded Certificate of Participation.
+Upon successful completion of this course, participants will be awarded Certificate of Participation, jointly awarded by TMC and Association of Bartenders & Sommeliers Singapore.

 Corporate and group classes available upon request.